Humidity – What It Is, How It Forms, and How It Behaves

 As is the case with hurricanes and tropical storms, moisture-filled air is once again one of the main driving forces of a major weather system.
 This is also another example of how humidity and temperature work together in the creation of a major storm system.

 There are obviously many more processes involved in the formation of all these weather systems.
-If you want to read in detail how hurricanes and monsoons are formed, as well as the role humidity plays in all this, you can read the in-depth article here
+If you want to read in detail how hurricanes and monsoons are formed, as well as the role humidity plays in all this, you can read the in-depth article here.

 Conclusion

 The powerful effect humidity has on the weather on a global scale should also be evident, and we just touched the surface.
-There is so much more to humidity than covered in this article, but the focus of this post was to capture its definition and illustrate its formation.
+There is so much more to humidity than is covered in this article, but the focus of this post was to capture its definition and illustrate its formation.

 Until next time, keep your eye on the weather!